microsoft/app-metadata/README.md

 Supported extensions: .appxbundle, .appxupload, .msixbundle, .msixupload or .zip
 ```

 > For .appxbundle or .msixbundle app packages, the manifest is checked for the correct name of the appx subpackage.
-If it is found, the metadata is parsed directly from there, otherwise we scavenge for as much as we can get from the appxbundle/msixbundle manifest and metadata
+If it is found, the metadata is parsed directly from there, otherwise we scavenge for as much as we can get from the appxbundle/msixbundle manifest and metadata.
+We will only be supporting UWP apps with .msix extensions, despite them being universal

 | Property        | Description           |
 | ------------- |:--------------|